psalaets/psalaets.github.io/_posts/2015-01-04-pre-caching-angular-templates-with-gulp.md

 ]);
 {% endhighlight %}

-## 3. Use gulp-angular-templatecache in gulpfile.js
+## 3. Run gulp-angular-templatecache in your Gulp build

 Since `gulpfile.js` is just js, I'm wrapping the template pre-caching in a function.
 The resulting stream will be combined with the app js file in next step.